- News & Publications

 See New Jersey’s FAQ on SBA loans.

 SBA will not decline a loan for lack of collateral, but the SBA will require the borrower to pledge collateral that is available.
-The CARES Act is set to significantly streamline the program by, among other things, waiving personal guarantees for loans up to $200,000, limiting other criteria for consideration, and providing temporary grants of $10,000 while the loan application is pending.
+The CARES Act was meant to significantly streamline the program by, among other things, waiving personal guarantees for loans up to $200,000, limiting other criteria for consideration, and providing temporary grants of $10,000 while the loan application is pending.

 While Economic Injury loans are available for amounts of up to $2,000,000, the actual amount of each loan is limited to the economic injury determined by the SBA, less business interruption insurance and other recoveries up to the administrative lending limit.
 The SBA also considers potential contributions that are available from the business and/or its owner(s) or affiliates.